Elanlum/voice-assistant/README.md

 * Show current weather condition based on current location (!
 Done 08.19.21)
 * Create internalization module
 * Packaging of the application to something (probably app)
+* Extract all app settings to properties file